Shipping Pre-registered Keys

 6. Click Save.

-In this example we will use the Okta Admin console to create a shipment request.
+In this example we will use the Pre-enrolled authenticators option in the Okta Workflows console to create a shipment request.

 Note